-Instability waves in the tropical Atlantic Ocean are analysed by microwave satellitebased data spanning from 1998 to 2001.
-This is the first multi-year observational study of these waves in the region.
-Sea surface temperature (SST) data were used

-- to show that the waves spectral characteristics vary from year-to-year.
+Abstract.
+Instability waves in the tropical Atlantic Ocean are analysed by microwave satellite-based data spanning from 1998 to 2001.
+This is the first multi-year observational study of the sea surface temperature (SST) signature of the Tropical Instability Waves (TIW) in the region.
+SST data were used to show that the waves spectral characteristics vary from yearto-year.
 They also vary on each latitude north of the equator, with the region of 1° N, 15° W concentrating the largest variability when the time series is averaged along the years.
-Analyses of wind components show that meridional winds are more affected near the equator and 1° N, while zonal winds are more affected further north at around 3° N and 4° N. Concurrent - observations of SST, wind, atmospheric water vapour, liquid cloud water, precipitation rates and wind were used to demonstrate the possible influence of these waves on the Intertropical Convergence Zone (ITCZ).
+Analyses of wind components show that meridional winds are more affected near the equator and 1° N, while zonal winds are more affected further north at around 3° N and 4° N. Concurrent observations of SST, wind, atmospheric water vapour, liquid cloud water, precipitation rates and wind were used to suggest the possible influence of these waves on the Intertropical Convergence Zone (ITCZ).
 It seems that these instabilities have a large impact on the ITCZ due to its proximity of the equator, compared to its Pacific counterpart, and the geography of the tropical Atlantic basin.
 These analyses also suggest that the air-sea coupling mechanism suggested by Wallace et al. (1989) can also be applied to the tropical Atlantic region.

-1. Introduction
+1 Introduction

 Cusp-shaped frontal waves have been observed very often in the tropical Pacific region, more developed north of the equator.
-Such waves, known as Tropical Instability Waves (TIW), were first studied by Legeckis (1977) using radiometers on geostationary satellites.
+Such waves, known as Tropical Instability Waves (TIWs), were first studied by Legeckis (1977) using radiometers on geostationary satellites.
 Since then, they have been extensively studied by other orbital infrared sensors (Allen et al., 1995), in situ data (Halpern et al., 1988; Hayes et al., 1989) and ocean models (Philander et al., 1986; Masina and Philander, 1999).
 Most recently, several studies have been performed using SST data retrieved from an orbital microwave sensor (Chelton et al., 2000; Hashizume et al., 2001).